List of countries by federal system: Asymmetric federalism

 A distinguishing aspect of Indian federalism is that unlike many other forms of federalism, it is asymmetric and gives limited autonomy to only some Indian states.
 Article 370 of the Constitution of India made special provisions for the state of Jammu and Kashmir as per its Instrument of Accession but it was revoked in 2019.
 Article 371 makes special provisions for the states of Andhra Pradesh, Arunachal Pradesh, Assam, Goa, Gujarat, Karnataka, Maharashtra, Manipur, Mizoram, Nagaland and Sikkim as per their accession or state-hood deals.
 One more aspect of Indian federalism is the system of President's Rule in which the central government (through its appointed Governor) takes control of a state's administration for certain months when no party can form a government in the state or there is violent disturbance in the state.

 Coalition politics

 Although the constitution does not say so, India is now a multilingual federation.
 India has a multi-party system, with political allegiances frequently based on linguistic and regional identities, necessitating coalition politics, especially at the Union level.
-India has generally two main groups known as the NDA and the UPA.
+India has currently two main national political alliances, the Bharatiya Janata Party-led NDA and Indian National Congress-led INDIA.